The PokerListings WSOP 3-Bet is a fresh deck, an Ace on the turn and no hesitation piling a quarter mill into the afternoon poker news pot with K5.

 The way he explained it to us just before the WSOP, that's the way he likes it.

-Still, despite being 11th in the current POY race, we're going to put Zinno out there as a dark horse contender to win it all by APAC's end.
+Still, despite being 11th in the current POY race, we'll put Zinno out there as a dark horse contender to win it all by APAC's end.

 Zinno has five cashes this summer, which in itself isn't crazy, but they are ALL final tables (assuming he makes the final table of the $25k PLO today - he's chipleader with 12 players left).